Polar Vantage V2 Review

 In this detailed Polar Vantage V2 Review, we take a deep look at Polar’s flagship multisport, performance GPS watch.
 Is it a real upgrade from the original Vantage? and could this be your first high-end triathlon/running watch?
 Let’s see.

-Here is a quick summary and if you’ve already got your latte, scroll further down for the detailed Polar Vantage V2 Review.
+Here is a quick summary and if you’ve already got the coffee ready, scroll further down for the detailed Polar Vantage V2 Review.

 Polar Vantage V2 Verdict